bcssov/merge_ai_species/Readme.txt

 1. Dynamic Mod Menu: without Dynamic Mod Menu launching this mod will be done via edicts menu.
 If DMM is installed edict will disappear and will be launchable through DMM.
 2. AI Species Limit: Merge AI Species is designed to complement AI Species Limit but it doesn't have to be installed for this mod to work.

+[i]How are robot species merged?[/i]
+This option will find all machine and robot pops in a country that have less than than 10 pops.
+It will then locate the most populous machine or robot species and merge it with them making them a single species.

+[i]Does the robot\machine merge differentiate between robot and synth ascension pops?[/i] No.

+[i]Why isn't there any differentiation between robots and synth ascension pops?[/i] Short answer: They are all machines now.
+Long answer: There's no way to differentiate these in the game via code.

+[i]Is it really not possible do differentiate synth ascension pops between regular robots[/i] Not without overwriting few stock events.

+[i]Will you consider covering scenario to differentiate between synth and robots?[/i] No.

 [i]You messed up my game![/i]
 Please backup your save games before running the mod.

+[i]Why do I need to backup my game[/i]
+In theory the mod will not messup anything but you might not be satisfied with the results of the merge.
+Therefore before using it the first time I recommend that you backup your save run the mod and see the results.